Q: Can having surgery cause my cancer to spread?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Some people still believe it because they feel worse after surgery than they did before surgery.
+Some people may feel worse after surgery than they did before surgery, which may cause the belief that their cancer has spread.
 However, it’s normal to feel worse immediately following surgery.
 This doesn’t mean that your cancer is spreading.

 Also, your surgeon may find more cancer during surgery than was originally expected from the pre-op scans and x-rays.
 This can happen too, and it also isn’t related to the surgery.
 The cancer was already there, but hadn’t shown up on the tests.